sahirgomez1/ycb_objects/README.md

 ```
 $ npm install
 ```
-Then run to start the development server.
+To start the development server.
+Run
 ```
 $ npm start
 ```
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Currently, there are 4 different objects in the public folder for testing.
 Add your 3D objects to the public folder, use `.gltf` files.
-We suggest an [OBJ coverter](https://github.com/CesiumGS/obj2gltf), then optimize your glTF assets with `gltf-pipeline`, [more info](https://www.npmjs.com/package/gltf-pipeline).\
+We suggest an [OBJ coverter](https://github.com/CesiumGS/obj2gltf), then optimize your glTF assets with `gltf-pipeline`, [more info](https://www.npmjs.com/package/gltf-pipeline).

 [See demo](https://op3u5.csb.app/)